Town & Country Planning and Landscape Design guide

 Non-professional job: Doesn't usually need a degree

-Ensure you confirm with your chosen place of study what the requirements are.
+Make sure to confirm with your chosen place of study what the requirements are.

 - BA Town Planning and Architecture